kodgemisi/nightmare-wrapper/README.md

 new NightmareWrapper(directoryPath).generatePdf(templateUrl, options);
 ```

+### data

+Optional, may be null.
+This will be passed as JSON to `generatePdf.js`.
+See below _Using data from options in the HTML_ for usage.

 ## Using data from options in the HTML (optional)

 If you need to use some data which should be passed by the calling process, you need to create a json file including data.